 In order to achieve it, you must first understand it.
 ROI is return on investment and holistically is the amount of profit a company makes throughout a particular period.
 Event marketers however are familiar with event ROI.
 Event ROI is the return on investment a specific event (and in our case exhibitions) will bring to a company.
 Unlike traditional ROI it isn’t as simple as just the finances.

-When understanding event success and calculating event roi a company must consider everything used to create a successful event.
+When understanding event success and calculating event ROI a company must consider everything used to create a successful event.
 It is important to note that whilst ROI is typically measuring net costs, for events that consider other determining factors, ROI will provide net value.

 Calculating ROI

 Return on investment is often depicted as a percentage and highlights the profitability of an event.
-Whilst the equation is simple, understandably there are a number of factors that need to be taken into consideration to calculate event roi.
+Whilst the equation is simple, understandably there are a number of factors that need to be taken into consideration to calculate event ROI.

 To determine the percentage increase or decrease in profits the following formula can be used: